 There is a lot of misconception of what evolution is or means thanks to a lot of Creationist pseudoscience cropping up all over the internet.
-It seems to me that the lack of education of evolutionary theory is in dire need of being addressed, and I so hope to help marginalize the damage Creationists are causing by writing a few articles covering some of the basics.
-Here in my first article I shall go over the common definitions and provide a basic argument for evolution.
-I may however get deeper into the science and the complexity of the subject matter as I write more about evolution here on my blog.
-But for now, lets start simple and provide some basic definitions, and a basic argument for evolution.
-Thus first thing I think we need to address is the definition of evolution, Micro evolution, and Macro Evolution:
+It seems to me that the lack of education of evolutionary theory is in dire need of being addressed, and I do hope to help marginalize the damage Creationists are causing by writing a few articles covering some of the basics.
+Here is my first article I shall go over the common definitions and provide a basic argument for evolution.
+I may, however, get deeper into the science and the complexity of the subject matter as I write more about evolution here on my blog.
+But for now, let’s start simple and provide some basic definitions and a basic argument for evolution.
+Thus the first thing I think we need to address is the definition of evolution, Microevolution, and Macro Evolution:

 Evolution is the change in the inherited characteristics of biological populations over successive generations.
 Evolutionary processes give rise to diversity at every level of biological organisation, including species, individual organisms and molecules such as DNA and proteins.

 Population genetics is the branch of biology that provides the mathematical structure for the study of the process of microevolution.
 Ecological genetics concerns itself with observing microevolution in the wild.
 Typically, observable instances of evolution are examples of microevolution; for example, bacterial strains that have antibiotic resistance.

 Macroevolution is evolution on a scale of separated gene pools.
 Macroevolutionary studies focus on change that occurs at or above the level of species, in contrast with microevolution, which refers to smaller evolutionary changes (typically described as changes in allele frequencies) within a species or population.